Josi scores twice as Predators beat struggling Sharks 5-2

 Kane halved the Predators lead at 15:12 of the second on the power play, deflecting Logan Couture’s shot from above the left faceoff circle past Nashville goaltender Pekka Rinne for his first of the season.

+“When things are not really going your way, you try sometimes to do a little bit too much,” Sharks defenseman Erik Karlsson said.
+“I think that today we had longer periods of time when we were controlling play and we were playing the way that we want.
+But again, I don’t think that we started the way that we wanted.”

-Rinne made 33 saves.
+Rinne made 33 saves, while Jones finished with 20.

 Kane returned to the lineup after serving a three-game suspension for physical abuse of an official during the team’s final preseason game.